adityach-01/Wannacry-KeyExtractor/README.md

 Compile from source
 ===================

 You can make changes to the source code and compile from the source as well.
-Install the ``boost`` library on the system and specify its path in the makefile.
+Install the ``boost`` library on the system and specify its path in the makefile by changing ``BOOST_LIB_PATH`` inside makefile.
 After this is done, go inside the keyExtractor/ folder and run ``make``.
 After this, the executable named ``KeyExtractor.exe`` will be created and can be used.